go-lover/go-wolfy/docs.md

 **Response Data Structure**

 This function returns a `UserAccountInfo` struct.
-The full definition, including all available fields and sub-structures like `Slot` and `Skin`, can be found in the `models.go` file.
+The full definition, including all available fields and sub-structures like `Slot` and `Skin`, can be found in the `types.go` file.

 ---